growlot/php-litecoinrpc/README.md

 ## Donations

 If you like this project,
-you can donate Bitcoins to 13gkVWc3sdzpmCLkGkXXfPBwnh6ZXct947.
+you can donate Litecoins to LKdsQGCwBbgJNdXSQtAvVbFMpwgwThtsSY.

 Thanks for your support!❤